asaintsever/tinyworld/CONTRIBUTING.md

 ## Logging

-- The logging framework to use is **SLF4J** (with LOG4J as backend). *Do not introduce another framework*.
-You may find references to JUL because of some dependencies making use of it (WorldWind for e.g.): such calls are redirected to SLF4J via the "JUL to SLF4J bridge".
+- The logging framework to use is **SLF4J** (with Log4j as backend). *Do not introduce another framework*.
+You may find references to JUL *(Java Util Logging)* because of some dependencies making use of it (WorldWind for e.g.): such calls are redirected to SLF4J via the "JUL to SLF4J bridge".

 ## Testing